tachibana-shin/vue-auth3/docs/guide/requests.md

 ### 3. Response Returned

 The HTTP plugin used in the app should receive a response.
-If this call was initiated by the vue-auth plugin this would continue to be routed via the HTTP driver.
+If this call was initiated by the vue-auth3 plugin this would continue to be routed via the HTTP driver.

 ### 4. Response Processing